 Behind these initiatives are the systems and infrastructure powered by Structured and its trusted manufacturer partners.
 With strengths in every discipline across the entire portfolio of financial IT, working with Structured is the key to building secure, agile and manageable networks from the data center to the cloud that will yield high dividends for years to come.

-Structured builds infrastructure and offers professional services that allow financial organizations to foster innovation, create operational agility, manage data and secure resources.
+Structured builds infrastructure and offers professional services that allow banks, credit unions and other financial organizations to foster innovation, create operational agility, manage data and secure resources.

-More than ever before, financial institutions are prioritizing customer experience.
+More than ever before, banking and finance institutions are prioritizing customer experience.
 They’re taking advantage of big data and powerful analytics to customize communication and service offerings down to the individual – a tactic often called “segment of one” marketing.

 They’ve invested heavily in mobile platforms – enabling customers anywhere, any time to conduct all inquiries and transactions via smartphones or wearables.
 This ease of use also extends to the sharing economy as banks and credit unions must open their networks to popular apps like PayPal and Zelle.
 The trend is only expected to intensify as Generation Z comes of age.